csaq5507/UIBK-703602-Compiler-Construction/assignment_1.md

 Modify it to your liking before continuing with the assignment.
 State *and justify* modifications not directly related to any of the following tasks in the markdown file `doc/changes.md` -- simply append to it.

+Note that the provided code-base supports micro-benchmarks.
+Please remove the related code from `meson.build` as well as the `benchmark` directory if you don't use them.
+Micro-benchmark are not required throughout this course.

 ## Task 1

 Implement an abstract syntax tree (AST) which models the input language.